BlaqueDevs/se-assignment-day-4-software-project-management-crispusomollo/answers.md

 ### 9. How can clearly defining the problem help in developing a more effective software solution?
 Clearly defining the problem is a foundational step in developing an effective software solution.
 It allows development teams to focus on creating functionality that directly addresses the audience’s needs and avoids unnecessary features or complexities.

+By clearly defining the problem, teams can develop software that is user-focused, efficient, and impactful, ultimately delivering a product that resonates with the target audience and stands up to real-world use.
+This focus leads to a solution that is more likely to be effective, adaptable, and valuable over the long term.

 # 10. How would you describe your software solution in a way that captures its essence without diving into technical details?